1. Why should I submit my research for the Human Factors Prize?

 Here are just a few reasons to enter your work for the Prize:

-- Your paper will be published in the highly ranked journal Human Factors (2016 Impact Factor rating of 2.219) and presented at the International Annual Meeting, providing significant exposure.
-Human Factors ranks 3rd of 16 journals in the Ergonomics category and 29th of 80 titles in Applied Psychology.
+- If accepted, your paper will be published in the highly ranked journal Human Factors (2021 Impact Factor rating of 3.598) and presented at the International Annual Meeting, providing significant exposure.
 HFES Annual Meetings draw 1,200–1,500 attendees from around the world.

 - Your submission will be evaluated by prominent human factors/ergonomics researchers, who will send you constructive feedback about your work.